arn-the-long-beard/seed-routing/README.md

     - You know if you can go back of forward and display it on UI easy.

-- Derive macro for generating URL and/or (almost)full TEA Module calls ( init & view and parent Model for now ) .
+- Derive macro for generating Url and/or call (almost)full TEA Module functions( init & view and parent Model for now ) .

     - With **AsUrl** , you can easily convert URL for all your enums and vis versa.
     - With **RoutingModules**, you will get :